Margaret King-Sears

 Profile

 Margaret E. King-Sears is a Professor of Special Education in the College of Education and Human Development.
-She received her Ph.D. in special education from the University of Florida, her master’s in special education from the University of North Florida, and her undergraduate degree in special education from Valdosta State College.
+She received her Ph.D. in special education from the University of Florida, her masters in special education from the University of North Florida, and her undergraduate degree in special education from Valdosta State College.
 Before coming to George Mason University in 2005, she was a Professor in the Department of Special Education at Johns Hopkins University.
 While at Johns Hopkins University, she developed and coordinated several teacher preparation programs, including the Mild/Moderate Disabilities Program, the Inclusive Education Program, and a Math Certificate for Middle and High School Educators Teaching Students with Diverse Learning Needs.
-During her tenure at Johns Hopkins University (1989 to 2005), she acquired almost $2 million in federal grants she authored in teacher preparation and research.
+During her tenure at Johns Hopkins University (1989 to 2005), she was Principal Investigator for multiple federal grants for teacher preparation and self-management research.

 Prior to working in higher education, Dr. King-Sears taught elementary and secondary students who had a range of disabilities (learning disabilities, emotional or behavioral disorders, mild to moderate intellectual disabilities, and autism).
 She taught in public schools in Jacksonville FL and in the Department of Defense Dependents Schools in Schweinfurt, Germany, and Okinawa, Japan.

-Dr. King-Sears’ first textbooks were on curriculum-based assessment (1994) and inclusive education (1997).
-These topics focus on her research interests for how special educators monitor students’ progress across instructional sessions, and the use of differentiation so that there are more opportunities for students with disabilities to learn with and relate to their same-age peers (and vice versa).
+Her first textbooks were on curriculum-based assessment (1994) and inclusive education (1997).
+These topics focus on her research interests for how special educators monitor students progress across instructional sessions, and the use of differentiation so that there are more opportunities for students with disabilities to learn with and relate to their same-age peers (and vice versa).
 Related to inclusion, Dr. King-Sears has also been researching ways that teachers can design and deliver self-management instruction to students with and without disabilities.
-She believes that self-management can promote students’ independence for a variety of skills in different settings.
+She believes that self-management can promote students independence for a variety of skills in different settings.
 In 2003, she co-authored a text on Student-Directed Learning (Paul H. Brookes Publishing).
+In 2015, she was lead author for Collaborative Teaming (Paul H. Brookes Publishing).
+A guide titled Teaching Students How to Use Self-Management was published by National Professional Resources in 2019.

 Research Interests